OfficeDev/O365-Angular-Microsoft-Graph-Profile/README.md

 * An Office 365 account.
 You can sign up for [an Office 365 Developer subscription](http://aka.ms/ro9c62) that includes the resources that you need to start building Office 365 apps.
 * A Microsoft Azure tenant to register your application.
 Azure Active Directory provides identity services that applications use for authentication and authorization.
 A trial subscription can be acquired here: [Microsoft Azure](http://aka.ms/jjm0q7).

 **Note**  You will also need to ensure your Azure subscription is bound to your Office 365 tenant.
 Check out the Active Directory team's blog post, [Creating and Managing Multiple Windows Azure Active Directories](http://aka.ms/lrb3ln) for instructions.
 In this post, the *Adding a new directory* section will explain how to do this.
-You can also read [Set up Azure Active Directory access for your Developer Site](http://aka.ms/fv273q) for more information.
+You can also read [Associate your Office 365 account with Azure AD to create and manage apps](http://aka.ms/fv273q) for more information.

 <a name="configure"></a>
 ## Register and configure the app

-1. Sign in to the [Azure Management Portal](https://manage.windowsazure.com/) using your Office 365 Developer Site credentials.
+1. Sign in to the [Azure Management Portal](https://manage.windowsazure.com/) using your Office 365 business account credentials.

 2. Click the **Active Directory** node in the left column and select the directory linked to your Office 365 subscription.